XacWjite/XacWjite/README.md

 - 👋 Hi, I’m @XacWjite
-- 🌱 I’m currently learning python
+- 🌱 I started with Apple's Swift programing language and now I’m currently learning Python, focusing on Data Science!

 <!---
 XacWjite/XacWjite is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.